 For more information and further details about any of these three treatments, click on the relevant links below.

-Condyline, Aldara and Warticon are also known as 'topical creams' and are clinically proven to work quickly and effectively, reducing discomfort caused by symptoms within days.
+Condyline, Aldara and Warticon are also known as 'topical creams' and work quickly and effectively, reducing discomfort caused by symptoms within days.

 It's important to note that the effectiveness of barrier contraception can be compromised when using certain creams and ointments, however, it is best practice to avoid having sex altogether until the warts have completely cleared.
 Others will not be of use to pregnant women also.